Deno Mysql - Query VS Execute

 Use

-statements or any other SQL operation that returns rows from the database.Use
+queryonSELECTstatements or any other SQL operation that returns rows from the database.Use

-, or any other SQL operation that modifies data in the database
+executeonINSERT, UPDATE, DELETE, or any other SQL operation that modifies data in the database